Local venues to celebrate the life and work of Scotland’s most famous poet Rabbie Burns (1759-1796)

 and live on Freeview channel 276

-This year marks his 265th anniversary as various groups roll out the tartan carpet to mark the birth date of Scottish poet and lyricist by enjoying food, drink, poetry and musical events.
+This year marks his 265th anniversary of his birth as various groups roll out the tartan carpet to mark the birth date of Scottish poet and lyricist by enjoying food, drink, poetry and musical events.

-As demand for his poetry increased, a Belfast printer names James Magee placed a notice in the News Letter on September 24, advertising (unauthorised) copies of Burns’ work for sale.
+As demand for his poetry increased, a Belfast printer named James Magee placed a notice in the News Letter on September 24, advertising (unauthorised) copies of Burns’ work for sale.

 In the run up to this year’s celebrations, a scholar at the University of Glasgow’s Centre for Robert Burns Studies, Professor Gerard Carruthers, has unearthed an early version of one of the poet’s songs he believes could have cost him his livelihood had it been published because of its revolutionary ideas.